 As companies like Apple, Amazon, Walmart and Target join the solar energy revolution, it’s becoming clear that powering your business on renewable energy is the way of the future.
 Lately, we're seeing businesses of all sectors and sizes making the switch to solar power.
-This trend is critical for the future of our planet, and is the reason we do what we do (see exhibit A: worst-ever CA wildfire season).
+This trend is critical for the future of our planet as a key factor in fighting climate change.
 But the bottom line is, most businesses go solar because it’s cost effective.

 How Does Solar Save You Money?